Showing posts with label emotions. Show all posts

 The heart may have its reasons that reason knoweth not, but reason is learning*.

-11-26-2019 I have not mentioned beards yet and the main question there is why women do not have them.
+PS: I have not mentioned beards yet and the main question there is why women do not have them.
 The answer seems to be that a long beard would interfere with breastfeeding, whereas long scalp hair can be pushed back.
 Moreover, women have more subcutaneous fat than men, so their thermoregulation problem in a cold climate would not be as severe.
-(Not to be outdone, my niece insists that she has a beard hair.
-Go figure.)

 *Based on a famous saying by the philosopher Blaise Pascal.